Carpenter hits slam, Flaherty shaky, Cardinals beat Cubs 9-3

 UP NEXT

-Cardinals: Shildt has “a high expectation” RHP Johan Oviedo will be called up to start Game 2 in his major league debut.
+Cardinals: RHP Johan Oviedo was called up to start Game 2 in his major league debut.
 Oviedo was a combined 12-8 with a 4.73 in 29 appearances (28 starts) at Class A and Double-A last season.

 Cubs: The Cubs recalled RHP Adbert Alzolay from the club’s alternate site in South Bend, Indiana, to start Game 2.
 Alzolay was 1-1 with a 7.30 ERA in four appearances — two starts — with the Cubs last season.